School Turnaround and District Improvement Experience

 Newark Public Schools, New Jersey.
 CTAC conducted a systemic school reform initiative in Newark Public Schools.
 CTAC helped the district involve more than 9,200 parents in school reform, and trained principals, school leadership teams and central administrative staff on organizational assessment, analyzing data, and school-based planning.
 Further, CTAC assisted a pilot group of schools to identify non-educational needs and create a prototype Comprehensive Health and Human Services Collaborative to coordinate and reconfigure available school and agency resources to address these needs.
 CTAC also worked directly with the state-appointed superintendent to refocus district attention on the needs of children and schools.
 This initiative became one of the few examples in the United States in which a school district under state takeover increased student achievement.

-Prince William Public Schools, Virginia.
+Prince William County Public Schools, Virginia.
 CTAC is currently in its second year working with Belmont Elementary School.
-Many changes were made in the last year, leading to early indications of rapid improvement.
+Many changes were made over the last 18 months, leading to rapid improvement.
 Belmont instituted job-embedded professional development with data analysis and long-term planning for every teacher.
-Belmont has also made a transition in leadership, with the interim leader responsible for successfully reorganizing the school staying on in a mentorship role.
-As part of the dramatic changes at Belmont, the entire school community has begun engaging in the Standard Bearer Schools process.
+As part of the dramatic changes at Belmont, the entire school community engages in the Standard Bearer Schools process.
 CTAC provides coaching to teachers, support for the parent liaison and community engagement, and school leadership professional development.
 The school has made notable progress, focusing on the rigor of tasks across classrooms, engagement of families, and building the capacity of teachers in guided reading, reading strategy groups, and use of math tools.
+Student engagement is up by 12% according to internal measures, and alignment between teaching and rigorous standards is up 22%.
+As a result of these efforts, student growth scores increased 12 percentage points in math, 13 points in reading, 17 points in history, and 38 points in science.
+And the school earned full accreditation from the Commonwealth of Virginia.
+For the first time since 2010, Belmont has been recognized by the Prince William County as a School of Excellence.

 Richmond Public Schools, Virginia.
 As a Lead Turnaround Partner for the Commonwealth of Virginia, CTAC is currently providing data analysis, technical assistance and training to three underperforming elementary schools in Richmond Public Schools.
 Responsible for every facet of turnaround, CTAC conducted school visits, and is guiding school leadership teams through the Standard Bearer Schools (SBS) process, and providing daily on-site support for instruction, leadership and community engagement.
 CTAC staff members design and deliver professional development tailored to meet the specific needs of administrators, teachers and their students.
 This includes assisting teachers with strategies to implement highly effective instructional practices in their classrooms and to use formative data regularly to identify and address student learning difficulties.
 In part, due to this intensive strategy, these schools have seen double-digit gains in both reading and math.